kevindaum/watttime-webhook-demo/README.md

 ```

 Note: in order to use gmail, you will have to turn on ["Access for less secure apps"](https://support.google.com/accounts/answer/6010255) for your "from" email.
 If you are using 2-factor authentication, you may also have to create an [App Password](https://support.google.com/accounts/answer/185834?hl=en#ASPs).
 See [this gmail help page](https://support.google.com/mail/answer/14257?rd=1) for solutions to other problems you may encounter.

+### Testing your email configuration

+Regardless of what you're using for an SMTP server, you can test your email setup by running `python test.py`.
+If you see "OK" at the end of the output, you're good to go.

 ## Step 4: Check it out!